Dusty Rhodes: World Championship Wrestling (1991–1999)

-On February 25 his son Dustin defeated Paul Orndorff to win the United States Championship, and after the match Dusty came out to the ring to celebrate.
-That led to a slowly simmering feud with The Assassin (Jody Hamilton), who continually challenged Rhodes.
-On the June 12, 1993 edition of WCW Saturday Night the Assassin vowed to track down Dusty's mother if that is what it took to gain a response.
-On the October 30 edition of WCW Saturday Night the Assassin (now representing Paul Orndorff) again challenged Rhodes.
-A week later United States Champion Dustin Rhodes announced that his father would be in his corner in his upcoming defense against the Assassin's charge Paul Orndorff.
+On February 25, 1993, Rhodes' son Dustin defeated Paul Orndorff to win the WCW United States Championship, and after the match Dusty came out to the ring to celebrate.
+That led to a slowly simmering feud with the Assassin, who continually challenged Rhodes.
+On the June 12, 1993 edition of WCW Saturday Night, the Assassin vowed to track down Dusty's mother if that was what it took to gain a response.
+On the October 30 edition of WCW Saturday Night, the Assassin (now representing Paul Orndorff) again challenged Rhodes.
+A week later, Dustin Rhodes announced that his father would be in his corner in his upcoming United States Championship defense against the Assassin's charge Paul Orndorff.
 Dustin successfully retained against Orndorff at Clash of the Champions XXV; Dusty became involved after the match and attempted to unmask the Assassin.

-As 1994 progressed Dusty became involved in another angle with his son and The Stud Stable, offering commentary on the May 21, 1994, edition of WCW Saturday Night on Col. Robert Parker's efforts against Dustin.
+As 1994 progressed, Rhodes became involved in another angle with his son and the Stud Stable, offering commentary on the May 21, 1994, edition of WCW Saturday Night on Col. Robert Parker's efforts against Dustin.
 At a television taping on July 25, 1994, in Macon, Georgia, he came to ringside and attacked Parker, before being overwhelmed by the manager and Bunkhouse Buck.
-After being rescued by Ricky Steamboat and Dustin, he made an appearance in Dustin's corner on the August 6th edition of WCW Saturday Night when his son faced Bunkhouse Buck.
+After being rescued by Ricky Steamboat and Dustin, he made an appearance in Dustin's corner on the August 6 edition of WCW Saturday Night when his son faced Bunkhouse Buck.
 After delivering a bionic elbow to Buck when the referee was distracted, Dustin was able to gain the pinfall.
 This ultimately led to Dusty's second match since departing the WWF, where he would team with Dustin to defeated Terry Funk and Buckhouse Buck at Clash of the Champions XXVIII.
-After a vignette that saw Dusty travel to "The Scrap Bar" to recruit The Nasty Boys, he teamed with them and Dustin to defeat Buck, Arn Anderson, Terry Funk, and Rob Parker in a War Games match at Fall Brawl 94.
+After a vignette that saw Dusty travel to "The Scrap Bar" to recruit the Nasty Boys, he teamed with them and Dustin to defeat Buck, Arn Anderson, Terry Funk, and Rob Parker in a War Games match at Fall Brawl '94: War Games.
 He returned to the ring for three more house show matches that fall, teaming with Dustin to defeat the Stud Stable.
 His last in-ring match for World Championship Wrestling in this run came on November 24, 1994, in Albany, Georgia, where Dusty and Dustin Rhodes defeated Arn Anderson and Bunkhouse Buck in a steel cage.